Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: CVaR-Optimal AND-OR Search

-Since the number of nodes in the tree increases exponentially with depth (which corresponds to the number of stochastic edges), explicit representations of the complete AO tree is limited to very small CTP instances.
-The AO* algorithm instead incrementally grows an AO tree in promising regions of the search space until a complete policy (a subset of the main search tree) is found~\citep[Chapter 3]{nilsson_principles_1982}.
-AO* search iterations are broken down into three steps: \begin{enumerate} \item Node selection: a non-terminal leaf node of the best partial\footnote{A partial policy is a subtree containing some leaf nodes that do not correspond to terminal states.
-In contrast, a complete policy is a full decision-making scheme in which all leaf nodes (all possible outcomes) correspond to terminal states.} policy found so far is selected; \item Node expansion: the selected node is expanded into its successor nodes and their costs are initialized with the help of an admissible heuristic function.
+Since the number of nodes in the tree increases exponentially with depth (where the depth corresponds to the number of stochastic edges), explicit representations of the complete AO tree is limited to very small CTP instances.
+The AO* algorithm instead incrementally grows an AO tree in promising regions of the search space until a complete policy (a subset of the main search tree) is found~\citep[Chapter 3]{nilsson_principles_1982},~\citep{martelli_additive_1973}.
+AO* search iterations are broken down into three steps: \begin{enumerate} \item Node selection: a non-terminal frontier node of the best partial policy\footnote{A partial policy is a subtree containing some frontier (unexpanded) nodes that do not correspond to terminal states.
+In contrast, a complete policy is a full decision-making scheme in which all frontier nodes correspond to terminal states (all possible outcomes of that policy).} found so far is selected. \item Node expansion: the selected node is expanded into its successor nodes and their costs are initialized with the help of an admissible heuristic function.
 Nodes corresponding to terminal states (i.e., rover at the goal vertex of the CTP) are marked as solved. \item Backpropagation: the cost estimates of the newly-created nodes are propagated through their ancestors up the search tree.
 The best partial policy tree is simultaneously updated.
 Additionally, OR nodes are marked as solved if their best successor is also solved, and AND nodes are marked as solved if all their successor nodes are solved. \end{enumerate} The AO* algorithm terminates when the root OR node is marked as solved.
-Similar to the A* algorithm, the use of an admissible heuristic function ensures that the first complete solution found is optimal (when applied to the CTP, the expected cost is minimized~\citep[Section 3.2]{aksakalli_ao_2016}).
+Similar to the A* algorithm, the use of an admissible heuristic function ensures that AO* always terminates with an optimal solution~\citep{martelli_additive_1973}.
+When applied to the CTP, an optimal policy has a minimum expected cost~\cite[Section 3.2]{aksakalli_ao_2016}.